How to generate OpenAPI with Fastify

 }

-Then we run the following in the terminal:
+}Then run the following in the terminal:

-After following the steps above, we have an OpenAPI spec that is ready to use as the basis for a new SDK.
-Now we'll use Speakeasy to generate an SDK.
+npm run openapiAfter following the steps above, the OpenAPI spec is ready to use as the basis for a new SDK.
+Use Speakeasy to generate an SDK.

-Follow the onscreen prompts to provide the necessary configuration details for your new SDK such as the name, schema location and output path.
+speakeasy quickstartFollow the onscreen prompts to provide the necessary configuration details for your new SDK, such as the name, schema location, and output path.
 Enter openapi.json when prompted for the OpenAPI document location and select TypeScript when prompted for which language you would like to generate.

-Add SDK Generation to Your GitHub Actions
+Add SDK Generation to GitHub Actions

-For an overview of how to set up automation for your SDKs, see the Speakeasy documentation about SDK Generation Action and Workflows (opens in a new tab).
+For an overview of how to set up automation for your SDKs, see the Speakeasy documentation about SDK Generation Action and Workflows.

 Summary